New Jersey Roads - US 9 - South of Mullica River

 Looking north and south from the unused former NB ramp.
 Notice the 1940's-era curb in the median.

 NB at NJ 50, courtesy Scott Colbert.
 Three different signs, three different greens, three different yellows (one's white).

 SB first, courtesy Scott Colbert, and then NB a block or two further north at the last chance to get over to the Parkway.
-There's another mile and a half of state highway that leads to a dead-end where the Beesley's Point Bridge is closed, and to keep going follow that link below.
+The NB county shield is obviously old, but so is the ostensibly "temporary" orange sign.
+By the time it fades to yellow, it becomes a warning sign and is correct again!
+There's another mile and a half of state highway that leads to a dead-end where the Beesley's Point Bridge is closed, so to keep going follow that link below.

 SB looking for CR 559 (first photo), and then NB at and after it.
 CR 559 is being detoured east of US 9 (signed N-S to confuse you) via NJ 52.

 NB at CR 662, then NB at CR 615, then the other side from CR 615 SB.
 I have since seen a lot more of these, newer ones, suggesting that these mark a bus stop that takes people from the west (Philadelphia and/or its suburbs) to the Jersey Shore.
 These are still the only old ones I've seen, though.

 More northbound signs, showing just how many detours there are in the area that use blue-background shields, as well as how often the ACE puts the arrow in the wrong place.
 In South Jersey, some town entry signs tell you both town and encompassing township name.